 The Full Spectrum Birthday Song captures the essence of feeling-friendliness in a narrative that springboards from the topic of birthdays, a dynamic time that stirs all manner of feeling.
 This musical learning tool is an invitation to celebrate all feelings every year, every day, every moment.

 The Full Spectrum Birthday Song was first launched for partnerships between Emotion Literacy Advocates and twenty-three social service agencies in Oregon, Idaho and Washington.
 Through these agencies, ELA’s song found integral application in multiple settings, for those working with children, parents and teachers.
-8,000 CDs were requested and provided by generous ELA program sponsors included in the list shown here.
+8,000 CDs were requested and provided by generous ELA program sponsors who generously provided replication, raw materials and courier services.

 Read more about this traveling innovation in community education-as-gift here.